mattijn/using-pyscript-in-documentation/README.md

 ## Recordings

 A 30-minute version of this talk was presented at PyCon US 2024 in Pittsburgh.
-The recording will be linked here when it is available.
+The recording is [available on YouTube](https://www.youtube.com/watch?v=TZ0JuRLL0IA).

 This talk was presented in a pre-recorded format for PyOhio 2023.
 The recording is [available on YouTube](https://www.youtube.com/watch?v=ysSewLZEqnM).